 - “Card Purchase” means you using your Joompay Card to purchase goods and/or services from a merchant by entering the details of your Joompay Card and/or your Card PIN.

-- Joompay may refuse to enter into an Account Transaction or a Card Transaction with you at any time and for any reason, including without limitation the following:
+- Joompay may refuse to enter into a Transaction with you at any time and for any reason, including without limitation the following:

 - the conditions for execution laid down in these General Terms and Conditions are not met,